Voice-Privacy-Challenge/Voice-Privacy-Challenge-2022/README.md

 ### Datasets

-The datasets for traing/development/evaluation consists of subsets from the following corpora:
+The datasets for traing/development/evaluation consists of subsets from the following corpora*:
 * [LibriSpeech](http://www.openslr.org/12/)
 * [LibriTTS](http://www.openslr.org/60/)
 * [VCTK](https://datashare.is.ed.ac.uk/handle/10283/3443)
 * [VoxCeleb 1 & 2](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/)

+*only specified subsets of these corpora can be used to train/develop an anonymization system.

 ### Models